 - Care always needs to be taken in expressing whether offers are gross or net of CRU repayment.
 This is now even more significant.

 - Estimated certificates may mean the total amount of recoverable benefits is not known when an offer is made.
 Again care should be taken to ensure both parties agree on what is to be done in the event the offer is accepted but there is a change in the sum due to the CRU i.e. who pays any increase or receives the benefit of any reduction.
 Offers should be clear on this point to avoid any dispute later on.

 - Claimants may be less likely to accept gross offers due to larger amounts of benefits being repayable.
 Compensators need to be aware that offers made net are likely to mean higher than usual repayments to the CRU.

-- There may be satellite litigation around whether a claimant should face costs risk for not accepting an offer which was reduced substantially to reflect recoverable benefits if there is a subsequent rule change which makes that offer more palatable.
+- There may be satellite litigation around whether a claimant should face costs risk for not accepting an offer that was reduced substantially to reflect recoverable benefits if there is a subsequent rule change that makes that offer more palatable.

 We anticipate that this issue will continue to gain traction as its implications are felt more widely.
 In the meantime, compensators do need to be aware of it and to be prepared for higher than usual repayments to be made to the CRU.